Gitanes: History

 Production in France was halted, with one factory remaining operational in the Netherlands.
 This was mainly due to the rise on tobacco levies imposed by the French Government in the wake of enforced EU health directives, which has forced up the price of French cigarettes to the level of those in the US, with the more aggressively promoted brands such as Marlboro now taking the majority market share.

 The 1990s were particularly successful for Gitanes in terms of brand engagement.
 In an effort to increase awareness, the brand began sponsoring motor-sports such as Formula One racing and the Dakar Rally.
 These activities helped to attract a wider range of potential customers while avoiding any dilution of the brand image and thus retained the loyalty of its more artistic core customer base.

 In July 2016, the French government considered a ban on both the Gitanes and Gauloises cigarette brands because they were deemed "too stylish and cool".
 The ban would also apply to brands including Marlboro Gold, Vogue, Lucky Strike and Fortuna.
 It is the result of a new public health law based on a European directive that says tobacco products "must not include any element that contributes to the promotion of tobacco or give an erroneous impression of certain characteristics".
 Four major tobacco companies have written to the government seeking clarification on the potential law, calling for an urgent meeting to discuss the details of the plan.
-In the letter they accuse French health minister Marisol Touraine of an "arbitrary and disproportionate" application of EU directives.
+In the letter they accuse French Health Minister Marisol Touraine of an "arbitrary and disproportionate" application of EU directives.

 Since the 1930s, many advertisements have been made to promote the Gitanes brand.

 Packaging

-The first art-deco packet design was produced by Maurice Giot in 1927.
-An image of a Gypsy dancer, designed by Molusson, first appeared on the cigarette packets in 1943.
-In 1947, Max Ponty refined the figure to a silhouette to create an image that is still in use today on the Gitanes Blonde packet.
-The dancer silhouette was reworked by many famous poster designers, including Savignac in 1953 and Morvan in 1960.
+In 1927 Maurice Giot introduced the first design in the Art Deco style.
+From 1943 packets featured a Gypsy dancer, designed by Molusson.
+In 1947 the figure was refined to a silhouette by Max Ponty; this image is still in use today.
+The silhouette has been used on many famous posters; these have included Savignac (1953) and Morvan (1960).
 The boxes have always featured the colours black, blue and white.